jackieldesign/CODEWORDS/Week10/readme.md

-# WEEK 10 — PRESENTATIONS, TYPOGRAPHY AND NEXT STEPS
+# WEEK 10 — WIP PRESENTATIONS, TRIALS & ERRORS

+This week we presented where we were up to with our code.
+[This is mine](https://jackieliiu.github.io/CODEWORDS/Week09/Test3/flyingwebcam/).

+When Karen used it, I realised that her camera size much larger and

+### Working on it...

-Have been trying to figure out how to get one word to appear at a time each oscillation.
+I've been trying to figure out how to get one word to appear at a time each oscillation.
 Been doing this for a week, not sure why I'm taking so long because I think this should have a simple solution!
 I stripped the whole sketch back so I could focus on this one goal.
 I added a class, and pushed them from an array according to the X position of the nose, so I think that's a step in the right direction.
 They do appear one at a time!
 However, they appear very quickly and keep looping...

 SO!
 I need to find out how to make the loop only happen once each time.
 I tried using a boolean variable, but that resulted in only the first word appearing.
 I also tried noLoop(); but this freezes the entire draw function.